ayush4ise/budgeted-attack-defense-game/README.md

 - Try different estimators, preferably differentiable ones, so that the solver can optimize the model.
 [SVM, ANN maybe, etc.]
 - Make plots, by varying A, B, alpha values in the probability success function.
 Pay attention to files where these values were fixed and change that.
 - Also make greedy and random allocation methods, and compare results with the iterative algorithm.
-- Do train-test splits for the regression models.
+- Do train-test splits for the regression models and calculate the R-squared value.
 - Better convergence criteria for the iterative algorithm.

 ## Estimators